 The retina defines a cat’s view of the world.
 The properties involved, such as cones and rods, allow humans to see clear and rich colors while struggling to see in darkness are reversed for a cat.
 This is why cats can see so well in pitch black, wooded areas.

 Felines also have a different visual field compared to humans.
 This allows cats to see in greater detail when they really focus on a specific object.
 Due to their eye placement, cats can see an additional 20 degrees.

 What Colors Do Cats See?

-Hard-to-see colors may appear as green while a deep purple may look like a different shade of blue.
-For these reasons it has been concluded that cats have the color vision of a person who is color blind.
+Hard-to-see colors may appear green, while a deep purple may look like a different shade of blue.
+For these reasons, cats are said to have the color vision of a human who is color blind.

 The retina is comprised of two different cell types: rods and cones.
-The ability to notice rich colors is determined by the cones.
+The ability to see rich colors is determined by the cones.

 Are Cats Color Blind?

-Cat Vision vs. Human Vision
+Cat Vision vs. Human Vision Compared

-Why are Cats Unable to See True Colors?
+Why Are Cats Unable to See True Colors?